Good news, the tl;dr:

 At your service

 After a period of 2-4 weeks when I have completed a collection, there is a period of time where I feel very open to creating an interested person's ideas of their own talisman.
 The creative spirits need a rest I suppose, because they quiet down and I have an exciting free energy to follow ideas down your path.
 In keeping the request simple, for example: 'I would like a wolf with a piece of moonstone', everything flows.
 That I can do.
 That I would love to do.
 I do not want to be told how to draw the ears or create the symbol.
-Then when it's complete, if you do not like it for whatever reason, that is perfectly okay because I know someone else will—lots of people love wolves and moonstone, and would love to use this talisman.

 I also do not mind recreating a style that is already featured in my shoppe, where we can select a stone that is uniquely yours, or you can provide your own.
 I know many wonderful stone sellers online or if you are local, nearby, where you can go and pick out your stone.
 You can also leave it to me as that is my love and my specialty.